Greetings Friends!

 In accordance with an ancient tradition from China, we would like to begin this Lunar New Year with a legend...

 The next day the villagers arrived back from the mountains and were pleasantly surprised that their homes were all still standing.
-They soon came to realise that loud noises and the colour red were the cause for Nián's panic.
+They soon came to realise that loud noises and the colour red were the cause for Nián shòu’s panic.

-It is said that the beggar went further and eventually captured Nián, which then became his mount.
+It is said that the beggar went further and eventually captured Nián shòu, which then became his mount.

 Many versions of this legend exist, with myriad interpretations but we'd like to know, what does it say to you?
 Perhaps you could leave your comments or interpretations in the box below, we're interested to hear!

-In accordance with the Chinese Zodiac, we welcome in the Year of the Rabbit, specifically the Black Water Rabbit for 2023, the energy of which promises to restore peace and harmony whilst showering the world with a myriad of opportunities.
+In accordance with the Chinese Zodiac, we welcome in the Year of the Snake, specifically the Year of the Wood Snake for 2025, the energy of which promises renewal, adaptability, and change.

-Perhaps parallels can be drawn as we draw to a close the passing tumult of the ‘Year of the Tiger’ (the character of which can take on anything, bringing courage, a strong moral code and responsiveness) whereas during this ‘Year of the Rabbit’, we can anticipate increased diplomacy and a more cautious approach to life, on the world stage and for individuals alike.
+Perhaps parallels can be drawn as we draw to a close the passing of the ‘Year of the Dragon’ (the character of which promises evolution, improvement, and abundance), whereas during this ‘Year of the Snake’, we can anticipate change, rebirth, and the potential for personal growth.